anwiese/nmap-bootstrap4-xsl/README.md

 - You will need to download the nmap-bootstrap4.xsl beforehand.

-- the third way is to use a online tool like [Free Online XSLT Test Tool](https://xslttest.appspot.com/)
+- The third way is to use a online tool like [Free Online XSLT Test Tool](https://xslttest.appspot.com/).

 ## Acknowledgments